 The solar panel

-We combined this with a 300W flexible solar panel.
-Unlike some solar panels you see on top of vans, this one sticks flush to the roof of Elvis the Van and making it a great choice for a solar panel for a van roof.
+There’s a lot of choice when it comes to solar panels for vans but we think the best solar panels for van conversion are the lighter, flexible ones.
+We combined our Goal Zero with a 300W flexible solar panel (a little like this one).
+Unlike some solar panels you see on top of vans, this one sticks flush to the roof of Elvis the Van and making it a great choice for solar panels for a van roof.
 You can’t see it unless you look for it which helps us to be more stealthy.

 It’s also much lighter (just over 2kg!!) and easier to fix this solar panel to your camper van roof than one of those heavy ones that need mounting.
 Yes, we can’t angle it to follow the sun but we really didn’t find we needed to.